 Russia is a wonderful place to experience.

 Whether you are migrating or just visiting Russia, it will be a memorable trip because you get to experience the culture, the language, the traditions.
 Surely that sounds like tons of fun but your focus should be on learning what you need to know before you go.
-Some things on this list may sound strange since they are new to you but believe us – you will be happy you learned about them in advance.
+You’re going to find this strange because it’s something you’ve never experienced before but believe is when we say that the following will come in handy when you’re already in Russia (especially the part about the bathroom switch, you’ll know what we mean):

-3. We, under western culture, find whistling while working or doing what have you a normal activity.
+3. We, in the western world, find whistling while working or doing what have you a normal activity.

 Don’t do it in Russia – it is tied to a superstition that whistling indoors will bring a fire.

-Do not think you can just kiss your family and take off.
+Don’t think you can just kiss your family and take off.
 Russian customs say that you and your loved ones need to gather inside a living room for a moment.
-Then your loved ones are able to say goodbyes – it must be done inside the flat.
-This is a traditional Russian custom and Russians feel that it will ensure your safe return.
+Your loved ones might then say their goodbyes to you since goodbyes should be done inside the flat.
+This is a classic Russian custom and Russians believe that it will make sure of your safe return.

 Sounds like an unusual piece of advice but your time in Russia will be better like this.
 Our advice to you is that you adapt to the culture – be it as full of superstition as it is.
-When in an unfamiliar country – just do as the locals do.
+Get with the program and just go with the flow – when in Russia, do as the Russians do.